Knock at the Cabin (2023) Review

 Paul Tremblay

-I think this movie will have the chance to advance the careers of everyone in the cast and crew of the film, particularly Tremblay who is being lifted out of relative obscurity.
-In addition to Bautista, I was thoroughly impressed with the performances of Jonathan Groff as the sympathetic (and concussed) Eric, and the counter-intuitively healing personality of Nikki Amuka-Bird’s Sabrina.
+This film should advance the careers of everyone in the cast and crew of the film.
+In particular, this film lifts Tremblay out of obscurity.
+In addition to Bautista, I was thoroughly impressed with Jonathan Groff’s performance as the sympathetic (and concussed) Eric, and the counter-intuitively healing personality of Nikki Amuka-Bird’s Sabrina.

 M. Night Shyamalan directing Knock at the Cabin (2022)